 Same analysis.
 The patterns Aurora finds, the second-pass verification, and the citation discipline that grounds every claim in the source messages are identical across both products.
 The difference is the workspace, not the work.

 Aurora Cloud is open to professionals too.
-If you'd rather not install software or set up an AI account, apply for Aurora Cloud and run it in your browser.
+If you'd rather not install software or set up an AI account, start a case and run it in your browser.